-- Authors will have free access to the full text (HTML, PDF and XML) of the article.
-Authors can freely download the PDF file from which they can print unlimited copies of their articles.
+- Authors will have a free access to the full text (HTML, PDF and XML) of the article.
+Authors can freely download the PDF file from which they can print unlimited number of copies of their articles.

-- Note: Once the manuscript is accepted for publication, no major correction will allowed expect few minor correction.
+- Note: Once the manuscript is accepted for publication, no major correction will be allowed expect a few minor corrections.

-- Corrections will be allowed only: Errors in author names or affiliations, Figure & Table position in the final PDF, Errors to scientific fact, Typographical or minor clerical errors
+- Corrections will be allowed only for the following: Errors in author names or affiliations, Figure & Table position in the final PDF, Errors in scientific facts, Typographical or minor clerical errors.

 Article Processing Charges

 - All journals published by Graphy Publications are fully open access.
-This allows the scientific community to view, download, distribution of an article in any medium, provided that the original work is properly cited, under the term of "Creative Commons Attribution License".
+This allows the scientific community to view, download, distribute an article in any medium, provided that the original work is properly cited, under the term of "Creative Commons Attribution License".

 - Graphy Publications does not charge users to print or view online versions of its journal contents as the traditional subscription-based publishing model.
 For this reason, article-processing charge (APC) is levied after the acceptance of the article.
 The article-processing charges is paid by the author, author's institutes or research funding bodies, which cover editorial service and production of an article (editing, publishing, maintaining and archiving).
 Article Processing Charges will be paid after acceptance of the article towards publication.
 Click here to know the exact value of article processing charges (APCs) for each journal.